yinshaolong/assign3_makeup/readme_assing3_makeup.md

 #creating a static file server
 1
--  install vim through using the package manager "pacman" and using the option "-S" (which installs one or more packages and their dependencies) to install the package:
+-  install vim through using sudo (which temporarily allows users toperform tasks with elevated privileges) the archlinux package manager "pacman" and using the option "-S" (which installs one or more packages and their dependencies) to install the package:

 ```sudo pacman -S vim```